September 21, 2022

 The route out of Lezama took us past more churches, a honeybee farm, and lots of dirt roads that ascended the mountains above Bilbao.
 We didn’t have to summit Mt.
 Avril, but our route took us immediately adjacent to its peak in a giant park that overlooked the city.

-Sweat was pouring off of me by the time I reach the apex of the climb, and my calves were burning from the strain of going uphill.
+Sweat was pouring off of me by the time I reached the apex of the climb, and my calves were burning from the strain of going uphill.
 But my real concern was the hot spot that had been forming on the ball of my right foot for the last two kilometers.

-As I returned to a standing position, I walked out to park’s edge take a few pictures of the panoramic views of Bilbao down below.
+As I returned to a standing position, I walked out to the park’s edge to take a few pictures of the panoramic views of Bilbao down below.
 But in the process, my right knee suddenly started to pop and click with every step.
 What the heck?!?!
-I was just physically falling apart today!
+I was physically falling apart today!

 Views of Bilbao from Mt.
 Avril Park